Joshua's Docs - Docker Cheatsheet, notes, and more

 Docker Entrypoints, Services, init, and Process Management

-An often glossed-over part of crafting a Docker image is how you are responsible for orchestrating the services and processes that you spin up as part of the main entrypoint (often referred to as ).
+An often glossed-over part of crafting a Docker image is how you are responsible for orchestrating the services and processes that you spin up as part of the main entrypoint (often referred to as part of init).
 When a Docker image does a singular thing after start up, this doesn't present much of a challenge, but when a container needs to run multiple services, it can get complicated (especially if there are zombie processes).

 Docs: Multi Service Containers